Cold Brew Concentrate Recipe Featured

 This is actually the trickiest part of making cold brew.
 You don’t need to buy any special equipment to strain the coffee, all you need is:

-• coffee filters or high quality paper towel
+• coffee filters or high-quality paper towels

 • a large kitchen filter that is about the size of the coffee filter